 Graduate Student #1 (effort = 12 cal. mos): This position will involve a M.S. student who will commit 100% effort to this project, subsetting, processing, and developing the satellite lake temperature data sets, and applying the various quality control and other processing techniques related to this study.
 Anticipated hire date 20 August 2018.

+Salary increase of 4% is included in Year 2.

 FRINGE BENEFITS